casperdamen123/data_science_projects_dip/README.md

-This repository contains all code and datasets used during my Python projects at Digital Power.
+This repository contains all code and datasets used during my Python data projects at Digital Power.

 The datasets can be found in the data folder.